payne1778/cs4900-karto/Project-Proposal/Project-Planning/FiveWs.md

 ## What

 - Keep track of car information
-- Record maintenance history & milage
+- Record maintenance history & mileage
 - Find local gas stations
 - Keep track of trusted gas stations
 - Remind the user when maintenance is due